MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M02Lab01_Manage_Customers.md

 ## Practice Lab 2.1 – Manage customers

 As you review the imported leads, you notice that one lead is missing.
 Apparently, Tom Smith's card wasn't added to the leads file that you imported.
-You remember talking with Tom at the trade show, and it seemed like a successful opportunity.
+You remember talking with Tom at the trade show.
+Tom is the President of a bike and ski company, and he is interested in adding new coffee makers in his 6 regional offices.
 You eventually find Tom's card and now have to manually enter the lead in Dynamics 365.

 1. If necessary, in the site map, go back to **Sales** > **Leads**.
 2. On the command bar, select **New**.